danabr21285/scorer/README.md

 This project demonstrates my ability to translate a domain-specific problem into a technical solution and recognize how that solution can be generalized to provide value in different contexts.

+### **A Note on Data Limitations and Future Improvements** 🤔

+This project relies on programmatically generated synthetic data to demonstrate the complete machine learning workflow.
+While the data is designed to have realistic patterns, it does not currently incorporate all the complex, real-world constraints of an actual admissions process.

+For instance, the current logic might produce scenarios where a student with a very low GPA is predicted as 'Enrolled,' which is unlikely in reality.
+The primary focus of this project was on the technical implementation of the end-to-end model pipeline.

+A future iteration would involve enhancing the data generation script with more sophisticated, rule-based logic to ensure greater realism (e.g., setting a minimum GPA for scholarship eligibility or enrollment.